Monday, 31 May 2010

 Of the Rhyl pictures above, the unidentified group at the top looks austere enough to be a Sunday School class.

-The town hall card is postmarked 1930 and shows the part of the building that used to be the public library, Carnegie Free Library, with trees outside; it is now a county council rent collection office with no trees.
-I see that the camera or print was tilted in the time-honoured way so as to make the clock tower look straight.
+The Town Hall card is postmarked 1930 and shows the part of the building that used to be the public library, Carnegie Free Library, with trees outside; it is now a county council rent collection office with no trees.
+I see that the camera or print was tilted in the time-honoured way so as to make its clock tower look straight.

-The photo of St Anne’s Church, Vale Road, looks rather rural bearing in mind it shows the side that faces town, and the Foryd Harbour shot is by local photographer Rae Pickard whose work has become sought after eagerly by collectors.
+The photo of St. Anne’s Church, Vale Road, looks rather rural bearing in mind it shows the side that faces town, and the Foryd Harbour shot is by local photographer Rae Pickard whose work has become sought after by collectors.

 Sunday, 23 May 2010